Andre601/AdvancedServerList/docs/api/reference/structure.md

 ## custom HTML tags

 There is a collection of custom HTML tags that are used to render specific text in certain styles.
 Below is a list of all custom tags.
-Note that these tags only render on the actual site and not within the repository.
+Note that these tags only render on the actual site and not within the repository when viewing the source.

 - `<api__class></api__class>`: <api__class></api__class>
 - `<api__interface></api__interface>`: <api__interface></api__interface>